DeLand Red Hats: 1950s Champions

 The biggest Red Hats star may have been Al Pirtle, a career minor-leaguer and FSL star, whom they acquired in 1950.
-Pirtle never made the majors (or even out of Class D ball, playing his entire seven-year career in the FSL, despite a career .333 batting average), but his presence heralded a four-year run of success for the club.
+Pirtle never made the majors, but his presence heralded a four-year run of success for the club.
 The team in 1950 posted a record of 82-57 while Pirtle batted .345 and had 38 doubles.
 After several playoff disappointments, they finally won their first FSL championship that year.
 They came back in 1951 even stronger, winning 90 games and a second FSL title.
 Now clearly the best team in the league, 1952 was their best year statistically, with a terrific 95-40 (.703) record.
 However, they lost the first playoff round and would not three-peat.
-In 1953 they won a more modest 78 games, but made it all the way to the FSL championship again.
-As it happened they would not win their third title, losing to the Daytona Beach Islanders.
+In 1953 they won a more modest 78 games, but made it back to the FSL championship series again.
+As it happened, they would not win their third title, losing to the Daytona Beach Islanders.

 1954 would prove to be the final season for the Red Hats.
-Attendance was down all across the FSL, a trend attributed to television, and the DeLand club was relocated to Gainesville and changed their name.
+Attendance was down all across the FSL, a trend attributed to television, and the DeLand club was relocated to Gainesville.